Details

 MySQL 8.0 introduced a way to disable or enable the InnoDB redo log while the server is running. jeanfrancois.gagne has pointed out that this could make sense for speeding up some bulk operations, such as setting up a replica.

 I believe that the most straightforward way to implement this would be to rely on the log resizing mechanism that was introduced in MDEV-27812.
-Instead of tying this to a simple SET GLOBAL parameter, I think that it would be beneficial to have some ALTER ENGINE or ALTER INSTANCE syntax that would allow several aspects of the redo log to be changed at the same time:

-- enable or disable the redo log
+- innodb_log_file_disabled (new parameter, default OFF): disable or enable the redo log

 MDEV-27812enabled SET GLOBAL for this).